-User

-The following procedure is used to read the User space:

-Read one byte in Accumulator by executing MOVC A,@A+DPTR where A+DPTR is the address of the code byte to read.

-Note: FCON is supposed to be reset when not needed.

-Extra Row

-The following procedure is used to read the Extra Row space and is summarized in Figure 24:

-- Map the Extra Row space by writing 02h in FCON register. - Read one byte in Accumulator by executing MOVC A,@A+DPTR with A = 0 and DPTR = FF80h to FFFFh. - Clear FCON to unmap the Extra Row.

-The following procedure is used to read the Hardware Security space and is summarized in Figure 24:

-- Map the Hardware Security space by writing 04h in FCON register. - Read the byte in Accumulator by executing MOVC A,@A+DPTR with A = 0 and DPTR = 0000h. - Clear FCON to unmap the Hardware Security Byte.
+User The following procedure is used to read the User space: Read one byte in Accumulator by executing MOVC A,@A+DPTR with A+DPTR is the address of the code byte to read.
+Note: FCON must be cleared (00h) when not used.
+Extra Row The following procedure is used to read the Extra Row space and is summarized in Figure 17: Map the Extra Row space by writing 02h in FCON register.
+Read one byte in Accumulator by executing MOVC A,@A+DPTR with A= 0 & DPTR= FF80h to FFFFh.
+Clear FCON to unmap the Extra Row.
+Hardware Security Byte The following procedure is used to read the Hardware Security Byte and is sum- marized in Figure 17: Map the Hardware Security space by writing 04h in FCON register.
+Read the byte in Accumulator by executing MOVC A,@A+DPTR with A= 0 & DPTR= 0000h.
+Clear FCON to unmap the Hardware Security Byte.

-Figure 24.
+Figure 17.
 Reading Procedure

-Note: 1. aa = 10 for the Hardware Security Byte.
+Note: aa = 10 for the Hardware Security Byte.